Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The number of red blood cells in the blood (RBC) is one of the most important indicators of the blood system.
-Erythrocyte - the most numerous uniform element of blood, containing hemoglobin.
-It is formed from the reticulocyte upon its exit from the red bone marrow, the final transformation of the reticulocyte into a mature red blood cell takes place within a few hours.
-The erythrocyte has the shape of a biconcave disk, which provides the maximum "surface area / volume ratio".
-The diameter of the mature erythrocyte is 7-8 microns (deviations in the range from 5.89 to 9.13 microns - physiological anisocytosis).
+The number of red blood cells (RBC) in the blood is one of the most important indicators of the blood system.
+The erythrocyte is the most numerous formed element of the blood, containing hemoglobin.
+It is formed from the reticulocyte upon its exit from the red bone marrow, the final transformation of the reticulocyte into a mature erythrocyte occurs within a few hours.
+The erythrocyte has the shape of a biconcave disk, which ensures the maximum ratio of "surface area/volume".
+The diameter of a mature erythrocyte is 7-8 μm (deviations within the range from 5.89 to 9.13 μm - physiological anisocytosis).

-An increase in the number of erythrocytes in the blood-erythrocytosis (more than 6 × 10 12 / L in men and 5 × 10 12 / L in women-is one of the characteristic laboratory signs of erythremia.)
-Erythrocytosis can be absolute (increase in the mass of circulating erythrocytes, due to increased erythropoiesis) and relative (due to a decrease in the volume of circulating blood).
+An increase in the number of red blood cells in the blood - erythrocytosis (more than 6×10 12 /l in men and 5×10 12 /l in women - is one of the characteristic laboratory signs of erythremia.
+Erythrocytosis can be absolute (an increase in the mass of circulating red blood cells due to increased erythropoiesis) and relative (due to a decrease in the volume of circulating blood).

 What's bothering you?